Need Professional Help? Talk to an Estate Planning Attorney.

 3. Include Organ Donation in Your Designation of Health Care Surrogate

-For additional information about making a health care power of attorney, see Florida Living Wills and Designations of Health Care Surrogates: What You Need to Know.
+For additional information about making a health care power of attorney, see Living Wills and Powers of Attorney for Health Care: An Overview.

 4. Tell Others That You Are an Organ Donor

-These conversations are critical because if you don't document your intention to be an organ donor, your next of kin will make the decision about whether or not to donate your organs.
+These conversations are critical because if you don't document your intention to be an organ donor, your next of kin will decide whether or not to donate your organs.
 (See below.)

-If for any reason you feel strongly that you do not want to be an organ donor, you should put those wishes in writing.
+If for any reason you feel strongly that you don't want to be an organ donor, you should put those wishes in writing.
 If you don't, your family members may consent to the donation of your organs after your death.

-If You Don't Make the Decision, Who Will?
+If You Don't Specify What Will Happen to Your Organs, Who Will?

 • your health care surrogate, if you appointed one, unless the appointing document explicitly withholds this power